single-spa/single-spa.js.org/website/versioned_docs/version-5.x/recommended-setup.md

 Tutorial video: [Youtube](https://www.youtube.com/watch?v=Jxqiu6pdMSU&list=PLLUD8RtHvsAOhtHnyGx57EYXoaNsxGrTU&index=2) / [Bilibili](https://www.bilibili.com/video/av83498486/)

-An in-browser javascript module is when imports and exports are not compiled away by your build tool, but instead are resolved within the browser.
+An in-browser JavaScript module is when imports and exports are not compiled away by your build tool, but instead are resolved within the browser.
 This is different from build-time modules, which are supplied by your node_modules and compiled away before they touch the browser.